“Just living is not enough… one must have sunshine, freedom and a little flower.” – Hans Christian Andersen

 For thousands of years, our species lived this basic and no-frills lifestyle.
 In fact, 99.9% of the human experience was lived in this hunter-gatherer context, which gave early humans the freedom to roam through the lands freely and have direct contact with the flora and fauna on it.
 This simple and balanced way of living was sustainable because it’s exactly what we were built for.

-Our ancestors developed such an intimate bond to nature that they began to see divinity in it.
+Our ancestors developed an intimate bond to nature and found divinity in their natural surrounding.
 This deep reverence gave rise to Animism, which is the belief that everything on the planet has a spirit or a soul.
 This includes rocks, mountains, rivers, animals, and even plants.
 They believed it was important to respect the spirit of anima by living in harmony with the land and all the creatures that occupied it.

 Fast forward a couple of millennia and we now find ourselves living in today’s fast-paced world, filled with high-tech marvels made of plastic, concrete, glass and steel.
-All our modern conveniences have come with a heavy price of us having to deal with the side effects of this advanced, yet high-stress lifestyle, such as exposure to environmental toxins, loud noises, processed foods and unnatural radiation fields.
+All our modern conveniences have come with a heavy price of us having to deal with its side effects – a high-stress lifestyle, exposure to environmental toxins, loud noises, processed foods and unnatural radiation fields.

 Depriving ourselves of nature’s bounty is going against our very essence, and can cause a major imbalance in our system.
 When we are no longer grounded to earth, we feel worn down and vulnerable to several stress-related diseases like diabetes, heart problems, asthma, allergies, obesity and cancer.